Agentic Coding: How Second-Generation AI Coding Tools Are Redefining Software Development

 Agentic coding accelerates prototyping and learning in ways that were difficult to imagine just a few years ago.
 Developers can move faster from idea to implementation, explore unfamiliar areas of a codebase with confidence, and refine designs through rapid iteration.

-The next step in the evolution of AI coding software is likely to be agentic coding tools that act as semi-autonomous software developers.
-Companies like Cognition and their agentic software engineer, “Devin,” may well represent this chapter, accelerating the move to implementation by planning, executing, and iterating across complete features.
+The next step in the evolution of AI coding tools is likely to be agentic coding tools that act as semi-autonomous software developers.
+Companies like Cognition and their agentic software engineer "Devin" may well represent this chapter, accelerating the move to implementation by planning, executing, and iterating across complete features.

 Yet, even as these tools grow more capable at generating code, they remain focused on creation within the workspace.
 This focus reveals where the next layer of AI intelligence is taking shape.